How To Save Money On Your Next Starbucks Experience

 I personally have accepted the fact that I would eventually have to go to Starbucks whether I like it or not.

-Personally, I go to these places only for a couple of reasons: first is to hangout with friends and colleagues and second, to meet up with clients.
+Personally, I go to these places only for a couple of reasons.
+First, to hangout with friends and colleagues, which turns out to be much cheaper than going to a restaurant or bar.

 So the question now is, how do you become financially smart when going to these places?